Shoya Ichihashi

 Shoya Ichihashi (市橋 翔哉; born November 5, 1997) is a Japanese pair skater.
-With his skating partner, Miyu Yunoki, he is the 2022 Japanese national champion.
+With his skating partner, Miyu Yunoki, he was the 2022 Japanese national champion.

-With his former partner, Riku Miura, he has represented Japan at four ISU Championships.
+With his former partner, Riku Miura, he represented Japan at four ISU Championships.
 The two finished tenth at the 2018 Four Continents Championships in Taipei, Taiwan, and at the 2018 World Junior Championships in Sofia, Bulgaria.